Our Chocolate Origins

 Maya Mountain, Belize

-This bar has a subtle sweetness with notes of honey and strawberry.
-What a difference a year can make.
+The current harvest year has a subtle sweetness with floral and light fruit notes.
 In 2017, Maya Mountain cocoa beans oozed bright fruits that left us wondering how chocolate could taste like a Jolly Rancher.
 The later varieties we’ve worked with have been much softer with a light fruitiness and natural sweetness.
-The beans come from Maya Mountain Cacao, a central fermentary in Belize that works with over 500 small farmers across a large part of southern Belize.
+The beans come from Maya Mountain Cacao, a central fermentary in Belize that buys cacao and works with several hundred small farmers across a large part of southern Belize.
 These beans are certified USDA organic.

 Milk Chocolate

-We make our dairy-free milk chocolate with ethically sourced cocoa beans, home-pressed cocoa butter, organic gluten free coconut, and organic cane sugar.
+We make our dairy-free milk chocolate with ethically sourced cocoa beans, house-pressed cocoa butter, organic gluten free coconut, and organic cane sugar.

 Cahabón, Guatemala - 60% Dark Coconut Milk Bar